althea-net/althea-site/governance-paper.md

 ## End users

-End users are using the network, and while they may be excited about the concept of incentivized mesh, they mostly it to work.
+End users are using the network, and while they may be excited about the concept of incentivized mesh, they mostly just want it to work.
 They are receiving access from one or more intermediary nodes that they are within line of sight of.
 They were probably sold on the concept of incentivized mesh by the subnet organizers of their subnet.

 ### Economic activity